Integrative-Transcriptomics/FACoP-splitter/README.md

-## Scripts for processing FACoP/FUNAGE-Pro output
+## Scripts for processing FACoP/FUNAGE-Pro input/output

 These scripts are used for creating the input for the bacterial annotation tool FACoP (http://facop.molgenrug.nl/) and the Gene Set Enrichment tool FUNAGE-Pro (http://funagepro.molgenrug.nl/).

-#### Preprocessing files for annotation with FACoP
+### Preprocessing files for annotation with FACoP

 **Important**: Most bacterial genome can be annotated as-is with FACoP as long as the *.gff* and *.fasta* are given and the genome size is below 10 Mbp.